Zentai

 Prevalence & culture

-There are no prevalence figures specific to the zentai interest.
+There are no prevalence figures specific to the zentai interest, so any estimate carries low confidence.
 The broad category it belongs to is common: Joyal & Carpentier (2017) found material and fabric-related interests to be widespread in the general population, but a zentai-specific attraction is far rarer than that umbrella.
-Cultural visibility is unusually high for a niche interest because the look crossed into the mainstream through party suits, sports fandom and music videos.
-Public-order rules occasionally touch it: France's ban on face-covering in public can apply to a hooded zentai, and some sports venues bar full-face suits for security reasons.
+Cultural visibility, by contrast, is unusually high for so niche an interest, because the look crossed into the mainstream through party suits, sports fandom and music videos.

 Safety, consent & law